Adeyemir/departmental-management-system/README.md

 Coded by @ritikBanger, @mohitTaimni, and @ronitKhowal

-Developed for Poornima Group, Jaipur
+Developed for Poornima Group, Ojo

 Copyright 2022 @ritikbanger